aygnnn7/topics-angular-fundamentals-and-dependency-injection/README.md

   - `ngModel`: Facilitates two-way data binding operations in form objects.
   - `ngNonBindable`: Disables the effect of the Text Interpolation operator.

+### Structural Directives
+ - A type of directive that allows us to make changes on the page by physically manipulating the HTML object and the DOM structure.
+ - Structural directives are called with the * character.
+ - Structural directives can physically change the structure of the template by altering the appearance of DOM elements in the HTML template.
+ - Normal directives do not change the appearance of DOM elements in the HTML template; they only add extra features.
+ - TemplateRef represents the template used by the directive.
+ - ViewContainerRef is a reference to the container that holds the content of a template in Angular.
+This container is used to dynamically add or remove HTML elements.

 ---